relativitydev/relativity-trace-documentation/docs/user_documentation.md

 on disk that needs to be imported with specific settings and field mappings.
 It is a central tracking object for how the data was generated, normalized and aggregated into load file.
-It provides status of the overall import process and allows for deep audit history trail from “source” to Relativity.
+It provides status of the overall import process and allows for deep audit history trail from native data source to Relativity.

-Once a batch enters Ingestion process (when status is set to: “Ready For Import”) Ingestion task will create an integration point from the configured Data Source profile (this information includes import settings and field mappings).
+Once a batch enters Ingestion process (when status is set to: `Ready For Import`) Ingestion task will create an integration point from the configured Data Source profile (this information includes import settings and field mappings).